What Is PHI (Protected Health Information)?

 Why Secure PHI Disposal Is Essential

-Why proper PHI disposal is important for complianceFor companies or medical facilities that collect PHI, secure disposal of any outdated or unnecessary health information is crucial for maintaining HIPAA compliance.
+Medical Waste Pros disposes your PHI in complianceFor companies or medical facilities that collect PHI, secure disposal of any outdated or unnecessary health information is crucial for maintaining HIPAA compliance.

 • Medical Waste PHI—These items include syringes and other sharps, pill bottles, or IV bags that may have a patient’s information on them.
-There are specific containers in which the waste should be collected that are color-coded to ensure it is transported and destroyed safely.
+There are specific containers to collect waste that are color-coded to ensure it’s transported and destroyed safely.

-• Paper Documents with PHI—Secure shredding is the only way to make sure they are inaccessible once they are discarded.
-Prior to shredding, it is essential that any old paper medical records are stored in locking bins for maximum security.
+• Paper Documents with PHISecure shredding is the only way to make sure they are inaccessible once you dispose of them.
+Before shredding, you must store any old paper medical records in locking bins for maximum security.

-• Electronic PHI—Shredding your electronic devices is the only way to make sure the drive is completely unusable because some software can recover files after they have been deleted.
+• Electronic PHIShredding your electronic devices is the only way to make sure the drive is completely unusable because some software can recover files after you delete them.
 Luckily, many shredding services can also handle the complete destruction of hard drives as well as paper.

 Need Help Finding Medical Waste Disposal Providers?

 Medical Waste Pros partners with professional medical waste disposal providers across the United States.
 Our agents can connect you with regulated, hazardous, and household medical waste professionals.
-To get started finding the right service for you, fill out the form to the right or just give us a call at 888-755-6370 for a free, no-obligation quote from providers in your area.
+To find the right service for you, fill out the form or just give us a call at 888-755-6370 for a free, no-obligation quote from providers in your area.